dhasenan/maryjane/README.md

  * `thenDo`: run a callback.
 See the section on callbacks below.
  * `lax`: don't worry about arguments overmuch.
 If the caller supplied more arguments than you expected, that's just fine.

-You will soon be able to chain these together:
+You can even chain these together:

 	when(mock).frob(14)
 		.thenReturn('ya think?')
 		.thenThrow(new Error('Divide by Cucumber Exception'))
 		.thenDo(function() { assert.fail(); });

+Note that `lax` applies to the entire method call.
+If you want one response with lax matching and another with strict matching, you need to do that separately.

 Okay, now you know how to set up a result.
 What about verifying that something has been called?